 The Doctor of Philosophy program in geography focuses on investigating the environmental consequences of human decisions, the social implications of environmental change, and the geographic information science that enables these studies.
 Central to the department's studies are the theories, methods, and models of environmental, social, and geographic information science.
-Within this broad domain, the department is developing strengths in environmental justice, environmental modeling, GIScience and GIS, land use and its environmental consequences, and health geography.
+Within this broad domain, the department has strengths in environmental justice, environmental modeling, GIScience and GIS, land use and its environmental consequences, urban ecology, sustainability, climatology, and health geography.

 The Doctor of Philosophy with a major in geography requires 72 s.h. of graduate credit and is designed to be completed in four or five years.
 The degree prepares students for college and university teaching and for advanced research.
 It provides study programs that lead to broad knowledge of a field of geography and its literature and to special expertise in a subfield.

 Students may enter the Ph.D. program upon completing an undergraduate degree or with advanced standing corresponding to previous graduate education.